 6. Conventions for Element IDs:

 However, if you have two identical assets on the same page (e.g. a site-wide login button and another login button within your content), you would require different IDs for each.
 Some sites also have conventions for prepends and the format of IDs.
 For example, “BUT_” or “BTN_” would signify a button, “QUE_” a question and PIP for password.
 Each prepend is then followed by a random generated number or in some case a description.
+Here are some conventions you can use:

 Getting developers to add element IDs to assets that users interact with or signify a change in user status will enhance your ability to fully track user journeys in Google Analytics.
 Asking developers to automatically add element IDs when they create new content is the best way to ensure new pages are GTM ready.